Use KeePassXC as your Key Ring Manager in non-GNOME/KDE big DE setups. For example, I use it with Window Maker (see my post).

 - without GNOME, KDE, or keyring daemons

 The goal: One stable ssh-agent socket.
 Everything talks to it.
 KeePassXC loads keys into it.
+The socket to survive reboots.

 No popups.
 No race conditions.
 No broken SSH.

-1. Create a systemd user ssh-agent with a fixed socket
+1. Create a systemd user ssh-agent

 [Unit]